 Join the introvert revolution.
 When you subscribe to our emails, you’ll get weekly tips and relatable stories to help you embrace your introversion or sensitivity — and thrive.
 Feel empowered and finally see your nature as a good thing.
 Click here to subscribe.

 2. You avoid overly chatty salespeople, sometimes to the point of leaving the store without buying what you came for.

 The best shopping for the introvert is online shopping.
 Spending time in a huge, loud shopping mall crowded with people is not a comfortable situation for us.
 What could be worse?

 I’ll tell you what’s worse: being in an empty store with a chatty salesperson who insists on hovering around to “help” with your choice.
-Sure, it’s meant as good customer service, but this situation rarely makes introverts feel comfortable.
-The pressure, the attention — we just want to choose which pair of headphones to buy the way we make most decisions — quietly, in the peace of our own minds!
-For this reason, if I have to go into a store, I prefer the ones where I can stay invisible, walking around without being approached.
-Sometimes, even I couldn’t find the item I was looking for, I give up and leave rather than having to ask a salesperson.
+Sure, it’s meant as good customer service, but this situation rarely makes me feel comfortable as an introvert.
+The pressure, the attention — I just want to pick out my pair of headphones in the way that I make most decisions — quietly, in the peace of my own mind!
+For this reason, if I have to go to a store, I prefer the ones where I can stay invisible, walking around without being approached.
+Sometimes, when I can’t find the item I am looking for, I give up and leave rather than having to ask a salesperson.

 If you regularly make a point of avoiding small talk with salespeople, you’re probably an introvert.

 3. You don’t leave your home until your neighbor is gone.

 Has this happened to you?
 You’re about to leave your home when you hear or see your neighbor in the hallway or outside.
 Although you have keys in hand (and you may even be running late!), you suddenly find yourself frozen in place at your front door.
 I will admit that I have even gone so far as to watch my neighbors through the peephole until they left and my path was clear.